Material Studies or equivalent course obtained.

-Insight in broad theoretical concepts on material culture;
+Insight in broad theoretical and analytical concepts on material culture;

 Knowledge of widely used methods in analysing material culture;

 Ability to identify and analyse the most common archaeological finds from excavations and surveys;

 Learn how to report your analysis on archaeological material in a written assignment.